Nimo

 Producers capture only a small fraction of solar energy (about 1%).

-Major losses occur through respiration, faeces and uneaten material.
+Major losses occur through respiration, faeces, and uneaten material.

-Improving primary productivity increases biomass available to all higher trophic levels.
+Enhancing primary productivity increases biomass available to all higher trophic levels.

 Built with v0